Dev-Friends-DAO/docs/docs/intro.md

 - there are clear roles and basically Dev Friends DAO's direction is determined by Governors
 - however, DFD members join this DAO as sole proprietors, so they are responsible for the legal liability about all the individual activities they do and the subDAO's activities they are in
 - ragequit is OK, but you have to contribute till the goal of the subDAO is achieved if you are joining a subDAO
-- DFD's sale as a DAO is comprised of two parts; products' business model and products' buyout
+- DFD's sale as a DAO is comprised of two parts; products' business model and products' buyout; we don't do contracted developments
 - rewards to members are payed from the sale directly, regardless of the kinds of currencies; if it's a token via contract and if it's not via our own backend API, but some percent of the sale is accumulated to DFD tresury (might use some payroll product)
 - we all are professional enough in some field to achieve the associated role by themselfs basically
 - the number of the DFD members who belong to a subDAO is 1 to 5; we're professional enough to build things and in some cases 1 is enough